If you’re interested in trading, you may be aware that Axos has some excellent managed portfolios with their robo-advisor.

 The fee structure with Axos is very straightforward and you can enjoy commission-free trading of ETFs and stocks.
 While the options contract fee is a little more than some of Axos’s competition, the mutual funds contract fee is far less than the typical at just $9.99 per contract.
 This means that if you’re an active investor and want to create a well-balanced investment portfolio, Axos can help you to achieve this with minimal fees and charges.

 If you choose to upgrade to Axos Elite, you will pay a $10 per month subscription fee, but this further opens up the platform with additional research resources, reduced options trading fees, and access to trading on margin, with very reasonable rates.

 So, if you’re considering a platform that allows you to take a more hands-on approach to your investments, Axos is certainly worthy of serious consideration.

-For a limited time get a welcome bonus of $150 when you sign up for Axos Self-Directed Trading!
-Just deposit and maintain a balance of at least $1,000 in your investment account for a minimum of 90 days, and you'll get your bonus!
+For a limited time get a welcome bonus of $250 when you sign up for Axos Self-Directed Trading!
+Just deposit at least $2,000 in your investment account within 60 days and make at least 2 trades, and you'll get your bonus!
 Open Now

 2 free stocks (Up to $1,600)